By law, there are certain circumstances when landlords cannot ask tenants to leave rented accommodation.

 If you receive a 'section 21 notice to quit' you should read the notice very carefully.

-You're entitled to at least two months notice (longer if your tenancy has more than 2 months of its fixed term remaining).
+You're entitled to at least 2 months notice (longer if your tenancy has more than 2 months of its fixed term remaining).

-If you feel that your landlord is not following the rules about serving a 'section 21 notice to quit', or you need further advice about a notice, you should contact Housing Options as soon as possible.
+If you feel that your landlord is not following the rules about serving a 'section 21 notice to quit', or you need further advice about a notice, you should contact the Housing Options Team as soon as possible.
+Find out how the Housing Options Team can help.